nibman/getfit/README.md

 Tested on Windows 8 <b>X64</b>, may work on Linux/Mac/win32 with recompilation of native libraries

-BUILDING/INSTALLING NATIVE LIBRARIES ON VISUAL STUDIO DESKTOP/2012
+BUILDING/INSTALLING NATIVE LIBRARIES WITH VISUAL STUDIO DESKTOP 2012 EXPRES

 Based on info. from http://stackoverflow.com/questions/14278417/cannot-install-node-modules-that-require-compilation-on-windows-7-x64-vs2012

-npm install usb --msvs_version=2012 or node-gyp rebuild --msvs_version=2012
+npm install usb --msvs_version=2012e or node-gyp rebuild --msvs_version=2012e

+POWERSHELL:

+Instead of using the msvs_version option for node-gyp, the GYP_MSVS_VERSION environment variable can be set to 2012e/2012 for the user/machine-profile to make this permanent.

+  [Environment]::SetEnvironmentVariable("GYP_MSVS_VERSION","2012e","User")

+Restart powershell to activate.

+The detailed algorithm for detecting visual studio versions is available at; https://github.com/TooTallNate/node-gyp/blob/master/gyp/pylib/gyp/MSVSVersion.py#L200-L265

 USAGE: